jhsware/streamix-package-examples/README.md

 npm run build:all
 ```

-You can find the importable backages in each examples `build/` folder.
+You can find the importable packages in each examples `build/` folder.

 ## Example Packages
 - **confetti-celibrate:** shoot some confetti at the push of a button